MAGRATHEA: an open-source spherical symmetric planet interior structure code: Test problems and utility

 \subsubsection{Ternary with atmosphere}

-As a final example, we add an ideal gas atmosphere layer to our ternary planets.
+As a final example, we add an atmosphere to our ternary planets using our default two ``phase'' ideal gas atmosphere.
 In Fig.~\ref{fig:ternatm}, we show contour lines of constant radius.
 The solid lines come from Fig.~\ref{fig:tern}.
-We take a total of 0.01 per cent of the mass equally from the core and mantle and put it into an atmosphere layer.
+The 5151, one Earth-mass planets are simulated again with 0.01 per cent of their mass taken equally from the core and mantle and put it into an atmosphere layer.
 This is comparable to the atmospheric mass fraction of Venus.
-The 5151, one Earth-mass planets are simulated again with this additional atmosphere layer with temperature at the top of the atmosphere equal to 300 K. Three types of ideal gas atmospheres are used with varying molecular weight.
-A small atmosphere of a hydrogen/helium mixture inflates the planets by over 2000 km.
+Three types of ideal gas are used with varying molecular weight.

+A small atmosphere of a hydrogen/helium mixture inflates the planets by almost 1000 km for all interior structures.
+A 6000 km, one-earth mass planet with a small H/He atmosphere is consistent with a 2-layer planet of 20:80 mantle:core (intersection of mantle-core axis, bottom) or 5:95 water:core (intersection of core-water axis).
 Together, the one Earth-mass ternaries explore the radii of a large range of possible interior (plus atmosphere) structures.